 Whether emotions are running high or you and your spouse are determined to end things amicably, it is usually best to resolve these matters quickly so that you can move forward.
 If you hire our firm, we will work to put an end to your divorce as quickly as possible without sacrificing anything you are entitled to.

 When you’re ready to start taking the reigns on your divorce, call us at 973-467-3700.How to File for Divorce in New Jersey

-An action for divorce is commenced with the filing of a Complaint with the Clerk of the Court of the county of venue.
+An action for divorce is commenced with the filing of a Complaint with the local county court clerk.
 Among the things the Complaint should include are:

-Mediation is used to resolve differences between parties by use of an impartial third party with sufficient training.
-Mediation can be used for settlement in a non-adversarial and informal manner.
-A list of approved mediators is available from the court or private mediation services may be used.
+- Mediation is used to resolve differences between parties by use of an impartial third party who has been trained and certified as a mediator.
+It is critical that you work with a mediator who has been approved and recognized by the court.
 The court still makes the final determination concerning whether or not to grant the divorce.

-During arbitration proceedings, impartial third parties decide issues relevant to a case.
+- Arbitration is where impartial third parties decide issues relevant to a case.
 Parties choose the arbitrator and which issues the arbitrator will decide.
-Prior to the proceedings, the parties jointly decide how they will treat the findings of the arbitrator, be they binding or not.
+You and your partner will both need to agree whether to adhere to the arbitrator’s decisions before seeking their services.
 Arbitrators decide issues within divorce cases, but the court is still the final decision maker regarding granting of a divorce.